"I don't think it can be done, Top."

 The Allen Key.

-The all-but-ineffectual bent piece of metal that was, according to the information they'd received and the diagrams they'd been provided, all they would need to complete this particular job.
+The all-but-ineffectual piece of bent metal that was - according to the information they'd received and the diagrams they'd been provided - all they would need to complete this particular job.
 Sullivan gripped it tightly, refusing to surrender it to his next-in-command until he'd sorted out this particular clusterfuck for himself.

 He ran his palm over his face and tried to clear his head.
 Fuck this was a mess.
 He sighed heavily and closed his eyes against the rage that swirled through his mind and made his heart thunder against his ribs in futile fury.